netlify-templates/victor-hugo/site/content/thoughts/spring-cloud-stream-and-spring-amqp.md

 }
 ```

-Also, the `application.properties` needs some configuration as well.
+Obviously, the `application.properties` needed some configuration as well.
 At the very least, the name
 of the exchange.

 ```